Conformal form-invariant parametrization of scalar-tensor gravity theories: A critical analysis

 \section{Abstract}

-Based on the recent result that the action of matter fields is conformal form-invariant in its standard form and on the active and passive approaches to conformal transformations, we review the conformal form-invariant parametrization of scalar-tensor gravity theories.
+Based on the recent result that, if the masses of timelike fields are point-dependent fields themselves, the action of matter fields is conformal form-invariant in its standard form, and on the active and passive approaches to conformal transformations, we review the conformal form-invariant parametrization of scalar-tensor gravity theories.
 We investigate whether this parametrization is actually different from other existing parametrizations.
-We also check the accuracy of the claim that the classical physical predictions of these theories are conformal-frame invariants.
+We also check the universality of the claim that the classical physical predictions of these theories are conformal-frame invariants.